Your First Visit

 Gowns are available for you to wear during the examination, as well as for any following treatments.
 You will also be provided with a private room in which to change.

 After the initial consultation and examination, your chiropractor may offer treatment almost immediately.
 However, it may be delayed for a day or two if your chiropractor needs to obtain further information from your GP such as blood test results, for example.
-Many of our clinics have onsite x-ray facilities, should you require an x-ray your chiropractor will explain why they feel this is necessary.
+We are able to refer for private X-rays, ultra sound scans or MRIs, should you require an one of these investigationstor will explain why they feel this is necessary.
 Imaging will only be requested where clinically justified, in line with current legislation and guidelines.

 Before starting treatment, your chiropractor will explain to you in clear simple language, what is wrong, what can be done about it and what you should expect when you receive your first treatment.
 Part of improving your condition relies on you and your actions.
 Chiro Health practitioners actively encourage all patients to help themselves where possible.
 This is achieved by providing you with specific and appropriate exercises or lifestyle changes so you can get better.
 Any exercises or advice given will be tailored to suit your needs as an individual, so please follow instructions and advice carefully and completely.